nspo/pybarsys/README.md

 # pybarsys
-A beverage shopping system for bars of small private organizations
+A beverage shopping system for bars of small private organizations - based on Django and Python 3.

 # Features
 * Responsive main interface and admin interface